RomainUCF/Temperature-Variations-of-K-Plot/README.md

 # Temperature Variations of K Plot

 The purpose of this demo is to calculate and plot variations of K lab data using [matplotlib](https://matplotlib.org/).

-This project is ongoing development.
+This project is on going development.

 ## Disclaimer
 Values are precise but not accurate.